saade/filament-fullcalendar/README.md

 They're commented out by default so livewire does not spam requests without they being used.
 You are free to paste them in your `CalendarWidget` class.
 See: [FiresEvents](https://github.com/saade/filament-fullcalendar/blob/main/src/Widgets/Concerns/FiresEvents.php)

-> Note: if you are overriding the event callbacks, be sure to call its parent function to garantee that all functions works properly.
+Since [v1.0.0](https://github.com/saade/filament-fullcalendar/releases/tag/v1.0.0) we use `onEventClick` to open the edit modal.
+If you need to hook up into this event, be sure to call the original method using `parent::onEventClick()` to keep the modal opening as it should.

 ```php
 /**